 3.1 Identity of the client

-(a) It is important that we are able to identify who is formally our client.
-We shall be entitled to assume, unless we agree otherwise in writing, that the person (including an individual, firm or company) providing us with the initial instructions in relation to a matter is our client (e.g. if we accept instructions from lawyers, trade mark attorneys or agents (whether in the UK or abroad) they, and not the persons for whom they act, will be our client and responsible for settlement of all our invoices and for reimbursement of all our costs and expenses incurred in carrying out their instructions).
+(a) It is important that we can identify who is formally our client.
+We shall be entitled to presume, unless we agree otherwise in writing, that the person (including an individual, firm or company) providing us with the initial instructions in relation to a matter is our client (e.g. if we accept instructions from lawyers, trade mark attorneys or agents (whether in the UK or abroad) they, and not the persons for whom they act, will be our client and responsible for settlement of all our invoices and for reimbursement of all our costs and expenses incurred in carrying out their instructions).

-(c) In the case of joint applicants or proprietors we will (in the absence of specific written instructions to the contrary) report to and accept instructions from the first named applicant or proprietor only.
+(c) In the case of joint applicants or proprietors we will, in the absence of specific written instructions to the contrary, report to and accept instructions from the first named applicant or proprietor only.
 Nevertheless, all applicants/proprietors have joint and several responsibilities for payment of our charges and costs.

 (a) In order to comply with the United Kingdom's Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and parallel legislation in many other countries, it is necessary for us to undertake certain investigations into new clients and to report to the relevant authorities any activities deemed suspicious.
-By instructing us, you agree that we are bound by this legislation and that you will make no claim against us and will hold us harmless for any loss or damage which results from our compliance with those regulations or any actions resulting therefrom.
+By instructing us, You agree that we are bound by this legislation and that You will make no claim against us and will hold us harmless for any loss or damage which results from our compliance with those regulations or any actions resulting therefrom.

 3.3 Timing and form of instructions

-(c) If we receive late instructions from you, we may not be able to implement your instructions in time and we shall have no liability for any loss which may then arise.
-In the event of late instructions or late payments to us, urgency charges may be incurred by us which we shall pass on to you.
+(c) If we receive late instructions from You, we may not be able to implement Your instructions in time and we shall have no liability for any loss which may then arise.
+In the event of late instructions or late payments to us, urgency charges may be incurred by us which we shall pass on to You.

-(d) You agree that if we act on the instructions of your authorised agent, solicitor or other adviser, then we are entitled to rely upon all the information and instructions given to us by that person until we receive your written signed instructions to the contrary.
+(d) You agree that if we act on the instructions of Your authorised agent, solicitor or other adviser, then we are entitled to rely upon all the information and instructions given to us by that person until we receive Your written signed instructions to the contrary.

-(b) As renewal and maintenance of IP rights is often outsourced, and in order to avoid you being burdened with unnecessary correspondence, we do not undertake to send renewal/maintenance reminders or to attend to the payment of renewal or maintenance fees without explicit instructions.
+(b) As renewal and maintenance of IP rights is often outsourced, and in order to avoid You being burdened with unnecessary correspondence, we do not undertake to send renewal/maintenance reminders or to attend to the payment of renewal or maintenance fees without explicit instructions.

 3.5 Updating information

-It is important that you inform us promptly of any change of address, telephone and fax numbers and of any change of ownership of your trade mark or other relevant Intellectual Property rights.
+It is important that You inform us promptly of any change of address, telephone and fax numbers and e-mail addresses and of any change of ownership of Your trade mark or other relevant Intellectual Property rights.
 Many such changes have to be officially registered.
 Please note that the obtaining of trade marks and other IP rights can take many years.
 No responsibility can be accepted for any loss of rights in any case where You have failed to inform us of such changes.

-For such period as you instruct us to carry out work on your behalf, you hereby agree to give us express authority to complete and sign in your name such forms or other documents as are necessary or desirable to carry out your instructions.
+For such period as You instruct us to carry out work on Your behalf, You hereby agree to give us express authority to complete and sign in Your name such forms or other documents as are necessary or desirable to carry out Your instructions.
 You agree to indemnify us in respect of all costs, claims, demands and expenses that may result from the exercise of that authority.